Jayasri2103/Jayasri/README.md

-# Here is what i am doing now
+# Here is what i am working on now!!

-currently working on coding skills currently learning c language
+Currently working on coding skills.
+Currently learning c language.